krezaey/ahtohallan/README.md

     Arendell "This number is even." ❅
   }
   Into~The~Unknown {
-    Arendell "This number is odd." ❅
+    Arendelle "This number is odd." ❅
   }
 }
 ```